-- · Our expected pre-IPO valuation - A risk-adjusted discount rate associated with the IPO scenario - "As if" conversion values for the Series A and Series 1 shares - · Appropriate discount for lack of marketability under both scenarios for each valuation date given the length of time until expected IPO - · A minority interest discount associated to be applied to the private company scenario - The expected probability of achieving IPO versus remaining a private company
+- · Our expected pre-IPO valuation - · A risk-adjusted discount rate associated with the IPO scenario - "As if" conversion values for the Series A and Series 1 shares - Appropriate discount for lack of marketability under both scenarios for each valuation date given the length of time until expected IPO - · A minority interest discount associated to be applied to the private company scenario - · The expected probability of achieving IPO versus remaining a private company determined fair values.

-Upon the completion of the re-valuation performed in connection with the grants above, our management presented its findings to our board of directors, who then approved the retrospectively determined fair values.
 Our board of directors considered various actions in response to the retrospectively determined fair value, including actions to reduce potential adverse tax consequences to employees who were granted options to purchase our common stock at exercise prices below the fair value at the time of grant.
 In April 2006, our board of directors offered such employees the opportunity to exchange their options for new options with exercise prices equal to fair value at the time of grant and a number of shares of restricted common stock having a value (as of April 2006) equal to the amount by which the aggregate exercise price of the new stock options exceeded the aggregate exercise price of the exchanged stock options.